drakhshaniaram/PowerBatchSuit/README.md

 2. Import the .xpo file into a running AX environment
 2. Open the `PowerBatchSuit` project
 3. Run the `Run_BatchGroupsTest` job
-4. Wait for about 1 minute for the result, without worring about the environment gets freezing ;) .
-Because this technique uses a synchrounous call to all th batchgroups, in needs at least 1 minute to get run.
+4. Wait for about 1 minute for the result, without worring about the environment gets freezed ;) .
+Because this technique uses a synchrounous call to all the batchgroups, it needs at least 1 minute to get run.
+5. Analyze the result in the infolog and double-check with `System administration/Inquiries/Batch jobs` and `System administration/Inquiries/Batch job history`